zng-ui/zng/TODO/_current.md

+These issues where already in master before view-process refactor.
 * Opening two instances of config example causes errors.
 * Delay open second window (see focus example).
 * Scroll up with keyboard does not work after scroll down (see scroll example).